 Creating your own R package is especially beneficial when you’re working for an organization, as they can allow advanced R users to help those with less experience.
 When Gerke and Aden-Buie provided researchers at the Moffitt Cancer Center with a package that contained functions for easily accessing their databases, the researchers began use R more creatively.

-Garrick Aden-Buie calls this a “happy path.”
-If you create a package, you can guide people on the happy path that you think is best.
-Packages are a way to ensure that others use best practices without them even being aware they are doing so.
+If you create a package, you can also guide people to use R in the way you think is best.
+Packages are a way to ensure that others follow best practices (without even being aware they are doing so).
+They make it easy to reuse functions across projects, help others, and adhere to a consistent style.

-Making your own R package is not as hard as you might think and comes with many benefits.
-Packages make it easy to reuse functions across projects, allow you to help others, and encourage best practices.
-If you haven’t ever made your own R package, now’s the time to give it a try.